-Search and Seizure of Student's Person, Lockers, Locker Contents
+Search and Seizure of Student's Person and Academy Property

 All lockers, cubbies, and other storage places assigned to students are the property of the Academy.
 At no time does the Academy relinquish its exclusive control of these storage places.
-Students have no expectation of privacy in lockers, cubbies or other school-supplied storage areas.
-The Academy Administrator or his/her designee shall have custody of all combinations to all lockers or locks.
-Students are prohibited from placing locks on any locker without the advance approval of the Academy Administrator or his/her designee.
-The Academy Administrator or his/her designee may search lockers, locker contents, cubbies or other school-supplied storage areas, as well as open lockers for repairs, at any time, without notice and without parental/guardianship or student consent (see page 19).
+Students have no expectation of privacy in lockers, cubbies, desks, other school-supplied storage areas, computers, tablets, iPads or other electronic and digital equipment owned, leased, or provided by the Academy to the student.

+The School Leader or his/her designee shall have custody of all combinations to all lockers or locks.
+Students are prohibited from placing locks on any locker without the advance approval of the School Leader or his/her designee.
+The School Leader or his/her designee may search lockers, locker contents, cubbies, desks, computers, tablets, iPads or other electronic and digital equipment owned, leased, or provided by the Academy, or other school-supplied storage areas at any time and for any reason, without notice and without parental/quardianship or student consent.